-TBI sessions are carefully scheduled in order to help kill cancer cells in the bone marrow.
+TBI sessions are carefully scheduled in order to help kill cancer cells in the bone marrow increasing the likelihood that the transplant will be successful..
 When used before a transplant using donor stem cells, TBI also suppresses the immune system.
 This helps to prevent rejection of the donor stem cells.
-Additionally, high doses of TBI can help destroy lingering cancer cells in a transplant recipient, increasing the likelihood that the transplant will be successful.

 TBI is performed twice per day for three consecutive days with at least six hours between daily treatments.

-The total body irradiation team at Norton Children’s Cancer Institute, affiliated with the University of Louisville, includes a dedicated radiation oncologist, physicist, dosimetrist, radiation therapist and nurse, who will work with your child to ensure he or she receives the best possible care.
+The total body irradiation team at Norton Children’s Cancer Institute, affiliated with the UofL School of Medicine, includes a dedicated radiation oncologist, physicist, dosimetrist, radiation therapist and nurse, who will work with your child to ensure he or she receives the best possible care.